ros2/design/articles/intraprocess_communication.md

 #### Publishing other message types

-The `Publisher::publish(...)` method is overloaded to support different message types.
+The `Publisher::publish(...)` method is overloaded to support different message types:

  - `unique_ptr<MessageT>`
  - `MessageT &`
  - `MessageT*`
  - `const shared_ptr<const MessageT>`

-The last two of them are actually deprecated since ROS2 Dashing.
+The last two of them are actually deprecated since ROS 2 Dashing.
 All these methods are unchanged with respect to the current implementation: they end up creating a `unique_ptr` and calling the `Publisher::publish(std::unique_ptr<MessageT> msg)` described above.

 ### Receiving intra-process messages